 The government has previously claimed that it’s putting an extra £10 billion into the NHS by 2020/21, more than NHS executives have asked for.

 This isn’t as generous as it sounds, and the chief executive of NHS England has directly contradicted the claim that it’s getting more than it requested.
 The Health Select Committee has also criticised the government for its repeated use of this figure, as have the Nuffield Trust, Health Foundation and King’s Fund.

 First of all, the pot of money has been redefined.

 Secondly, the head of NHS England, Simon Stevens, has said the service isn’t getting more than it asked for.
-He told the Public Accounts Committee of MPs recently:
+He told the Public Accounts Committee of MPs in January:

-“It's right that by 2020 NHS England will be getting an extra £10 billion over the course of six years.
-I don't think that's the same as saying we're getting more than we asked for over five years because it was a five year forward view [that the NHS set out] not a six year forward view.
+“It is right that by 2020 NHS England will be getting an extra £10 billion over the course of six years.
+I don't think that's the same as saying we're getting more than we asked for over five years because it was a Five Year Forward View [that the NHS set out] not a six year forward view.

-“And over and above that we've obviously had a spending review negotiation in the meantime and that has set the NHS budget for the next three years.
+“Over and above that, we've obviously had a spending review negotiation in the meantime, and that has set the NHS budget for the next three years.

-“It's a matter of fact ... that like probably every part of the public service, we got less that we asked for in that process.
+“It is a matter of fact ... that, like probably every part of the public service, we got less that we asked for in that process.
 And so I think it would be stretching it to say that the NHS has got more than it asked for.”

 He also said last year that the money the government has committed is at the lowest end of a range of options the NHS set out.